Chapter 1: I Might Regret This

 "Was it really King Bumi's?"

-Wu nodded, "When I was young l, it was given to me as the ring of a powerful earthbending King, then it was the ring of a powerful earthbending Commander.
+Wu nodded, "When I was young l, it was given to me as the ring of a powerful earthbending King, then it was the ring of a powerful earthbending General.
 I like to use it to remind me of the people in my past, whether it's my family I was born with," Wu put the ring back on, "or the family I found along the way."

 Mako cracked a smile at Wu.